patrickswickard/analyze_poem/README.md

 Note two issues with dictionary:
 1. Many words are missing that are not terribly uncommon
 2. Many words have alternate pronunciations, e.g. "our" can be one or two syllables.
 Code only takes the preferred (first) version

+I frankensteined together two flawed dictionaries to make one larger flawed dictionary and added code to catch simple +s plurals.
+This also affects haikus project.